owkin/plism-benchmark/README.md

 ### Download

-First you will need to download [PLISM dataset](https://huggingface.co/datasets/owkin/plism-dataset) hosted on Hugging Face using the following command:
+First you will need to download PLISM dataset hosted on at XXXX using the following command:

 ```bash
 plismbench download --download-dir /your/download/dir --token your_hf_token --workers 8